Petrels of The Petrel Station

 Scientific name: Pterodroma leucoptera

 Gould’s Petrel are a stunning small gadfly petrel and a very rare visitor to New Zealand waters.
-We only encounter them very occasionally in spring, but when we do it is a real standout.
+We only encounter them very occasionally in spring, but when we do they are a real standout.

-They are especially distinctive for its very dark hood and bolder underwing carpal bars, which help it stand apart from the more familiar local Cookilaria-type species.
-With a global population thought to be only around 10,000 birds, it is a genuinely scarce seabird and always an exciting one to record.
+They are especially distinctive for the very dark hood and bolder underwing carpal bars, which help them stand apart from the more familiar local Cookilaria-type species.
+With a global population of only around 10,000 birds, it is a genuinely scarce seabird and always an exciting one to record.

 Stejneger’s Petrel